 This year’s distinguished jury included: Anna Goldwater Alexander, Director of Photography, WIRED; Sarah Filippi, Director of Photography, Fast Company; Genevieve Fussell, Senior Photo Editor, The New Yorker; Kelli Grant, Photo Editor, Yahoo News; Jennifer Miller, Photo Director, Condé Nast Traveler; Florence Nash, Associate Photo Editor, People; and Emily Shornick, Associate Photo Art Director, Tory Burch.

-AP32 at 400 gilded pages, is a time capsule in the making of the year 2015.
+American Photography 32 at 400 gilded pages, is a time capsule in the making of the year 2015.
 Order your discount copy here.